 Upcoming Data Analysis Support Group Sessions

 Come and join our Data Analysis Support Group sessions!
-These are bi-weekly meetings happening Thursdays at lunch where trainees and other researchers of all levels of experience can learn tools for data analysis and get coding help from experienced tutors.
+These are bi-weekly meetings where trainees and other researchers of all levels of experience can learn tools for data analysis and get coding help from experienced tutors.
 Sessions will alternate between open, informal help sessions where researchers can ask questions and troubleshoot their work, and guided work-alongs where volunteers will teach participants how to use specific useful tools and packages in R and other languages.
 These sessions are aimed to support BCCHR researchers using programming for data analysis by providing a relaxed, social setting to come together with peers to work through problems and learn new skills.
-Don’t forget your laptop, and please install RStudio before arriving (if applicable to the tutorial)!
+Please install RStudio before arriving (if applicable to the tutorial)!

 Past Guided Data Analysis Support Group Sessions

 All of our past tutorial material is posted on our GitHub repository.
 Take a look through the below links to find code you can work along with if you missed a tutorial!

 Victor Yuan gave a great ggplot2 tutorial to kick off our R Study Group series!
 In case you missed it or want to revisit his material, you can find the code for the tutorial here.